 Touring the UK and Europe is quickly becoming a favourite way of exploring the great outdoors.
 Motorhomes, campervans or van conversions have everything to provide a comfortable home from home as well as being completely mobile.
 Indeed, modern motorhomes can be situated off-grid in a rural location or as part of a campsite to take advantage of on-site facilities.
-If you are considering buying a motorhome, there are a number of things to consider first.
+If you are considering buying a new motorhome, there are a number of things to consider first.
 Our previous article discussed choosing the right type of motorhome to suit your requirements.
-Over the next few articles, we will discuss some of the most common questions and queries that newcomers ask and this article will focus on choosing the correct layout.
+Over the next few articles, we will discuss some of the most common questions and queries that newcomers ask, and this article will focus on selecting the correct layout.
 Of course, if you do have any further questions, please feel free to ask our sales teams at Swindon, Oxford or Reading who will be happy to help and answer any questions you have.

 Number of people